Fritz Kaiser Cheese

 Our history

-In 1981, Fritz Kaiser opened a small cheese dairy in rural Noyan, Quebec, with the vision of creating artisan cheeses of exceptional quality.
+In 1981, Fritz Kaiser opened a small cheese factory in rural Noyan, Quebec, with the vision of creating artisan cheeses of exceptional quality.

 Today, over 40 years later, Fromagerie Fritz Kaiser has become a benchmark in the Canadian cheese industry, recognized for its award-winning cheeses and its commitment to excellence.